-This is a sample of the historical sources of the revolutionary Atlantic I used in the book Rogue Revolutionaries: The Fight for Legitimacy in the Greater Caribbean (UPenn Press: 2020).
+This is a sample of the historical sources of the revolutionary Atlantic I used in the book Rogue Revolutionaries: The Fight for Legitimacy in the Greater Caribbean (University of Pennsylvania Press: 2020).
 As my cast of characters barged across borders, countries, islands, and empires, I followed their traces across the United States, Colombia, Mexico, France, Spain, and Britain.

-This sample includes a range of materials: newspaper clippings, songs and ephemera, maps, emancipation papers, declarations of independence, and government documents.
-Get ready for a trip to Cartagena, Venezuela, Providencia Island, Haiti, New Orleans, Guatemala, Puerto Rico, and Northern Italy.
+This sample includes a range of materials: newspaper clippings, songs, maps, emancipation papers, declarations of independence, and government documents.
+Get ready for a trip that will take you to Cartagena, Venezuela, Providencia Island, Haiti, New Orleans, Guatemala, Puerto Rico, and Northern Italy.

-I’ve included a short interpretation to go with each source as well as a few questions you can use in class.
-These documents and my book can be used to research and teach:
+I’ve included a short interpretation alongside each source as well as a few questions you can use in class.
+These documents and my book can be used to research and teach the following topics:

 - foreign recognition and state-construction

 - the international dimensions of the Latin American wars of independence

 - the role of people of African descent in the revolutionary Atlantic

 - why some decided to join the republican cause while others sided with the Spanish empire